Skip to main content

 When We Grow Old: a site-specific lecture performance by Martin Rumori and Ludwig Zeller

-A lecture performance by Martin Rumori and Ludwig Zeller, researchers at the Institute Digital Communication Environments (IDCE), on Freilager-Platz will focus on future scenarios that deal with demographic change.
+A lecture performance by Martin Rumori and Ludwig Zeller, researchers at the Institute Digital Communication Environments (IDCE), on Freilager-Platz did focus on future scenarios that deal with demographic change.

-A lecture performance by Martin Rumori and Ludwig Zeller, researchers at the Institute Digital Communication Environments (IDCE) at the HGK Basel, will run from 19 April to 26 May 2024 at the Freilager-Platz on the Dreispitz campus in Münchenstein/Basel and will focus on future scenarios that deal with demographic change.
+A lecture performance by Martin Rumori and Ludwig Zeller, researchers at the Institute Digital Communication Environments (IDCE) at the HGK Basel, was running from 19 April to 16 Juni 2024 at the Freilager-Platz on the Dreispitz campus in Münchenstein/Basel and was focusing on future scenarios that deal with demographic change.

 Thanks to medical breakthroughs and technical aids, will people in 2070 be mobile and actively involved in shaping Swiss society at a much older age than today?
 Will they still be part of the working population?
 How much human labour will still be needed if the use of artificial intelligence and machines is cheaper, and who will pull the strings in such an economy?
 How will society develop if "the young" are too few to revolutionise the traditional with new ideas?
 How has the climate been dealt with?

-Overall, the lecture performance, consisting of four different scenes, is an examination of human identity and social structures in a technologically advanced future.
-Through provocative thought experiments, it invites the audience to productively speculate on the nature of change, the role of technology and the potential for human adaptation and development in an ever-changing world.
+Overall, the lecture performance, consisting of four different scenes, was an examination of human identity and social structures in a technologically advanced future.
+Through provocative thought experiments, it invited the audience to productively speculate on the nature of change, the role of technology and the potential for human adaptation and development in an ever-changing world.

 "When We Grow Old" was funded by the Agora funding instrument of the Swiss National Science Foundation (SNSF) and builds on the research results of the SNSF-Spark research project "Sonic Imagination", which was carried out from 2020 to 2021 under the direction of Ludwig Zeller at the IDCE of the HGK Basel.